COMP2150-24s1/level-design-assessment-toothbug/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

+In the level I have designed, the player learns a variety of moves that allow them to progress, including the differing utility of low vs high jumps, and ladder climbs.
+These two dynamics are essential for all three sections of the level, and are taught through varying difficulties.

+Section one of my level, the underground cave system, introduces the importance of accuracy when choosing how high one should jump.
+The use of spikes are used to clue the player in with the required force of their jump, should they miscalculate, they are punished and either lose a healthpoint, or potentially get set back to the last checkpoint if they land in acid.
+The start of the encounter allows for error, as the first jump onto the platform only removes one healthpoint if the player misses.
+Based on external testing, most players instinctively only used high jumps when they first started out.
+Because of this, I chose to make the initial jump a highjump, then slowly introduced the players to the concept of low jumps through the use of roof spikes.
+I opted to introduce acid to the second and third jump, so that if they stuffed up before the checkpoint, they’d have to practice the sequence again.
+I did this to ensure full competency with the players abilities before making them attempt a harder sequence.

+First and Second Sequence comparison;
+(DocImages/<SectionOneEncounterOne.png>)
+(DocImages/<SectionOneEncounterTwo.png>)

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

+The main challenge is for the player to understand how high they should jump with each obstacle.
+I’ve implemented measures in each section that punish and reward the player for their choice depending on if it was the right one.
+For example, in section one, I introduce the player to the spike obstacle.
+Right off the bat, it is pretty clear that a high jump is needed to clear the platform.
+However, Should the player choose to do a quick jump, the spikes lining the first platform will harm them, acting as repremandment for their mistake.
+The use of spikes teaches them to be as precise with their jumps as possible, and also forces the player to follow a very specific jump arc (this adds to the challenge)

+To balance out the difficulty, I have implemented a reasonable amount of checkpoints throughout the section as to not dishearten the player if they make a mistake.
+The player will get punished, but the checkpoints are there to encourage them to be resilient and complete that section.
+The reward for each section is a key, so my goal is to ensure that the player wont give up midway.
+The checkpoints also ensure the player never has to repeat difficult sequences within the section, as some sections have multiple challenging obstacle combinations and it would be unreasonable for me to force the player to keep reliving the same possible mistakes.
+Once the player gets through a tough sequence, they've proven themselves worthy and should be able to progress.

+Another means I’ve used to ensure a fair outcome to the player is to leave a good amount of equippable health packs throughout each of the sections.
+In some sections, particularly section two, there's many ways to get injured or set back, to the point that even though there are checkpoints in place, a player could simply run out of health and be forced to start all overagain regardless of their progress.
+Health packs slow down the depletion of health and can even be the make or break in completing the section.
+Should the player still run out of health, then that's the players own lack of skill.
+I placed health packs in fair, accessible locations correlating to the previous obstacles, and even placed them in areas as a reward for exploration or risk taking.

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?